 There are three levels of appeal for academic integrity cases.
 All levels of appeal requests must be communicated in writing to the appropriate party via your Drexel email account and be copied to email@example.com.

 First Level: A student may request a meeting with the faculty member or designee of the course in writing.
 If the student is unable to meet with the faculty member, then the student can request a meeting with the department head or the department program director.

 Third Level: If the issue is still not resolved, the student can pursue a final level of appeal that should be sent in writing to the University Provost.
 At this level of appeal the student should provide all the information they have regarding the issue and subsequent meetings.
 The Provost’s office will also request this information from the College/School to understand their perspective.

 Second Level: If such a meeting does not resolve the issue, and the student still believes the charge or sanctions have been unjust, they can appeal, in writing, to the dean of the college or director of the school.

 *NOTE: When a student suspects that another student has violated the Academic Integrity policy, a report should be made to the appropriate faculty member or college/school.

-(Excluding complaints involving OED-3, Sexual Harassment and Misconduct Policy)
+(Excluding complaints involving OED-3, Sexual and Gender-Based Harassment and Misconduct Policy)

 A student or organization may appeal the decision and/or sanction(s) rendered by the University Conduct Officer or University Hearing Board to the University Appellate Board.
 The appeal must be in writing and received within seven business days from the date of the sanction notification informing the student/organization of the decision and the sanction(s) imposed.
 Once an appeal is submitted, a “stay of sanction” (meaning that the sanctions do not have to be completed until the appeal is resolved) is issued.
 In some cases, a stay of sanction may not be granted due to the seriousness of the case.
 Students/organizations will be informed by a Conduct Officer if their sanctions will be enforced during the appeal process